-If the engine is running rich on the top end it should be leaned out.
-Leaning it out can be done by:
+If the engine is running rich on the top end it should be leaned out, which can be done by:

 - 1. Changing the main jet to a smaller number. - 2.
 Raising the needle clip (this lowers the jet needle) one notch at a time on the slide.